Certification and State Licensure

-Requirements for certification and MOC are distinct from those for license.
-While certification and participation in MOC are voluntary processes, licensure is legislatively mandated and falls under the jurisdiction of each State where the physician practices.
+Requirements for certification and continuous certification (CC) are distinct from those for license.
+While certification and participation in CC are voluntary processes, licensure is legislatively mandated and falls under the jurisdiction of each state where a physician may practice.

-Individual neurosurgeons are classified by the ABNS into four distinct categories:
+Individual neurosurgeons are classified by the ABNS into five distinct categories:

-- Currently Certified – Participating in Maintenance of Certification
+- Currently Certified – Participating in Continuous Certification

-- Currently Certified – Not participating in Maintenance of Certification
+- Currently Certified – Not participating in Continuous Certification

 - Certified- Inactive (Clinically or Surgically)